What Is A Promissory Note And How Does It Work?

 When you take out a student loan, most lenders will require you to sign a promissory note.
-If you are taking out loans from private lenders, then you will likely sign several promissory notes.
+If you are getting loans from private lenders, you will likely sign several promissory notes.
 Each will reflect the promise of a particular loan.

-If you are taking out federal student loans, then your school may allow you to sign a master promissory note.
-With that, you can take out multiple federal student loans without signing an additional promissory note.
+If you are taking out federal student loans, your school may allow you to sign a master promissory note.
+With that, you can receive multiple federal student loans without signing an additional promissory note.
 A master promissory note will indicate that you promise to repay the U.S. Department of Education based on the terms of your specific loans.

 Mortgage Promissory Notes

-When you are closing on a home, the promissory note is not the only document required.
-Beyond that, you may also find a loan contract or other financial instruments to further solidify the loan.
+When you are closing on a home, the promissory note isn’t the only document required.
+You may also find a loan contract or other financial instruments to further solidify the loan.

 Personal Loan Promissory Notes

-When you agree to the terms of a personal loan, you will likely sign a promissory note in the loan closing process.
+When you agree to the terms of a loan, you will likely sign a promissory note for the personal loan closing process.
 In a formal lending process with a traditional lender, you should expect to sign a promissory note.

-In an informal personal loan scenario between family and friends, you may or may not need to sign a promissory note.
-The decision will be left up to the person providing the loan.
-In most cases, it is a good idea to lay out clear loan terms with the help of a promissory note.
+In an informal personal loan scenario between family members and friends, you may not need to sign a promissory note.
+The decision will depend on the person providing the loan.
+In most cases, it’s a good idea to lay out clear loan terms with the help of a promissory note.

-A promissory note is a document that most borrowers will need to sign to finalize a loan.
-When the borrower signs the document, they are promising to repay the loan.
+A promissory note is a document that most borrowers must sign to finalize a loan.
+When you sign the document, you are promising to repay the loan.

 You’ll find the details of the loan such as the principal, interest rate and specific dates in this document.
-As the lender, a promissory note can provide legal protection if the borrower were to default.
+If you’re the lender, a promissory note can provide legal protection for you if the borrower defaults.